 What Are Signs a Guinea Pig Is Dying?

 Regardless of the disease or medical condition, the signs a Guinea pig is sick and dying are common across many types of health concerns.
-If you see any of these signs with your Guinea pig, do not delay getting them to a veterinarian.
+If you see any of these signs with your Guinea pig, don't delay getting them to a vet.
 A Guinea pig suffering from a serious medical condition can pass away within 24 to 72 hours, so being vigilant about your Guinea pig's behavior and habits and moving quickly is key to keeping your cavy healthy.

 Lack of Appetite